Key Specs of Tata Nexon

 Nexon Latest Update

-Tata Nexon Variants and Prices: It is offered in six variants: XE, XM, XT, XT+, XZ, and XZ+, with some combinations offering a dual-tone roof and automatic transmission.
+Tata Nexon Variants and Prices: Currently, it is offered in six variants: XE, XM, XT, XT+, XZ, and XZ+, with some combinations offering a dual-tone roof and automatic transmission.
 It is also offered in the special edition KRAZ trim.
 However, the features on offer remain the same.
 The Tata SUV is priced between Rs 6.58 lakh and Rs 11.1 lakh (ex-showroom Delhi).

 Tata Nexon Features: The Nexon gets a 6.5-inch touchscreen infotainment system by Harman-Kardon with an 8-speaker setup.
 Projector headlamps and LED DRLs are also a part of the kit.
 The Tata SUV also gets rear AC vents and multiple drive modes (Eco, City and Sport).
 On the safety front, it gets dual front airbags, ISOFIX child seat mounts, ABS with EBD, and corner stability control.